 Biotechnology is applied molecular and cellular biology, and students will master a broad range of lab skills applicable to biology and biotechnology, including applied research skills at an advanced level that will prepare them for a career or graduate studies in molecular biology, biotechnology, & bioscience fields like medicine.
 To learn more, please contact Dr. Nicholas Edgington in Biology.

-Chemistry Department has active research in biochemistry, analytical / environmental chemistry, inorganic / organometallic chemistry, organic chemistry, chemistry education, physical / computational chemistry, instrumental chemistry, medical chemistry and chemical genomics.
-Please visit their departmental faculty research page.
+Chemistry Department has active research in biochemistry, analytical / environmental chemistry, inorganic / organometallic chemistry, organic chemistry, chemistry education, physical / computational chemistry, instrumental chemistry, medicinal chemistry, and chemical genomics.
 Please also read about the Traveling Chemist.

 Science and Values